prakhargvp/College/DS_3sem/3/readme.txt

-[Question] : Implement Stack using Link-list.
+[Question] : Implement Stack using link-list with the help of pointer.
 [Algorithms]
 [Tags]